 “It’s a beautiful day in the neighborhood.
 Won’t you be, won’t you be my neighbor?”
 Fred Rogers began his PBS children’s television show Mister Roger’s Neighborhood with this song every weekday from 1968 to 2001, with a total of 895 episodes.
 Come visit Mr. Rogers’ neighborhood in Pennsylvania’s Laurel Highlands!
 Tour the Fred Rogers Center at Saint Vincent College, where you can see artifacts from Mister Rogers’ Neighborhood, including his iconic cardigan sweater and tennis shoes.
 Take a selfie with a statue of Fred in downtown Latrobe, his hometown and birthplace of the banana split.
 Spend a day at Idlewild & Soak Zone where Daniel Tiger and friends invite you and your kiddos to ride the trolley through the Neighborhood of Make-Believe.

 Join in on the fun at the Westmoreland Arts and Heritage Festival, an annual summer celebration held at Twin Lakes Park, near Latrobe, Pa.
-In 2019, the festival will be celebrating its 45th year.
-There is more than enough to do during the festival weekend, including more than 50 live performances, 180 arts and crafts booths, heritage and history demonstrations, children’s activities and tons of ethnic food booths.
-In addition to art exhibitions and sales, the festival hosts “FestivalCon” for superhero and anime fans and a juried poetry and short story contest.
+There is more than enough to do during the festival weekend, including more than 50 live performances, 180 arts and crafts booths, heritage and history demonstrations, children’s activities, and tons of ethnic food booths.
+In addition to art exhibitions and sales, the festival hosts “FestivalCon” for superhero and anime fans and juried poetry and short story contest.